naacl-org/naacl-hlt-2015/people.md

 ### Language Resources and Evaluation

 - Will Lewis, Microsoft Research
-- Sameer Pradhan, Harvard Children's Hospital Informatics Program
+- Sameer Pradhan, Harvard University

 ### Linguistic and Psycholinguistic Aspects of CL